spujadas/elk-docker/docs/index.md

 You can then start the ELK container like this:

 	$ sudo docker-compose up elk

-### Running the container using Kitematic <a name="running-with-kitematic"></a>

-Windows and OS X users may prefer to use a simple graphical user interface to run the container, as provided by [Kitematic](https://kitematic.com/), which is included in the [Docker Toolbox](https://www.docker.com/products/docker-toolbox).

-After starting Kitematic and creating a new container from the sebp/elk image, click on the *Settings* tab, and then on the *Ports* sub-tab to see the list of the ports exposed by the container (under *DOCKER PORT*) and the list of IP addresses and ports they are published on and accessible from on your machine (under *MAC IP:PORT*).

-You may for instance see that Kibana's web interface (which is exposed as port 5601 by the container) is published at an address like 192.168.99.100:32770, which you can now go to in your browser.

-**Note** – The rest of this document assumes that the exposed and published ports share the same number (e.g. will use `http://<your-host>:5601/` to refer to Kibana's web interface), so when using Kitematic you need to make sure that you replace both the hostname with the IP address *and* the exposed port with the published port listed by Kitematic (e.g. `http://192.168.99.100:32770` in the previous example).

 ### Creating a dummy log entry <a name="creating-dummy-log-entry"></a>